 St Georges Basin

-Take your pick of watersports in this aquatic playground in the Shoalhaven region.
-Explore the large St Georges Basin by boat or kayak, and go swimming or fishing on the tree-covered shoreline.
-Soak up the serenity on a scenic bushwalk or cycling track, then enjoy a leisurely waterside picnic.
+Take your pick of watersports at this aquatic playground in the Shoalhaven region.
+Explore the large St Georges Basin by kayak, go swimming and fishing from the tree-covered shoreline.
+Soak up the serenity on a scenic bushwalk or cycling track before enjoying a leisurely waterside picnic.

 Highlights